 We’re excited to welcome students back to our Australian campuses in 2022.

 The Autumn, Trimester 1, Trimester 2, and other associated timetables for 2022 will be published on 13 December 2021.

 The timetable will outline the subjects running in each session, class options for each subject and how those classes will be delivered (e.g. on-campus, online or both).

 We encourage students to choose on-campus classes where they are offered.
 However, for classes that cannot be held on campus due to physical distancing requirements, or for students unable to come on campus due to COVID-19 related circumstances, remote delivery will continue to be offered, wherever possible.

-Visit out Returning to Campus webpage to find what you need to know about learning in 2021, coming on campus and accessing services and facilities.
+Visit out Studying in 2021 webpage to find what you need to know about learning in 2021, coming on campus and accessing services and facilities.

 Student visas and work restrictions

 The Australian Government recently announced that student visa holders who undertake employment in the agriculture sector are now permitted to work more than 40 hours per fortnight.